 \subsection{A Shallow Water flow example}

 The methodology is now applied to the approximation of the stochastic solution of a Shallow Water flow simulation with multiple sources of uncertainty.
 It is a simple model for the simulation of wave propagation on the ocean surface.
-Waves are here produced by the sudden displacement of the sea bottom at a given magnitude, extension and location, all uncertain.
-Further, the propagation of the waves also depends on the topography of the ocean floor, which is also uncertain.
+Waves are here produced by the sudden displacement of the sea bottom at a given magnitude in time, extension and location, all uncertain.